spice-h2020/SON/README.md

 # SON
-This repository contains the source of the SPICE Ontology Network
+This repository contains the source code of the SPICE Ontology Network